 In 2011 he started his training in musical instrument-making following the course “La via dei Leutari”.
 He completed his apprenticeship in some of the most renowned Roman workshops, learning construction and restoration techniques for the bowed and plucked instruments.
 He developed a specific interest in early instrument making and at the end of the apprenticeship received the title of Master Luthier.

 In 2014/2015 he moved to Cremona to follow an advanced course on the setup of bowed musical instruments at the Antonio Stradivari Institute of Higher Education.
-There he improved his knowledge of acoustical physics and materials technology with Professors A. Sarti (Politecnico di Milano) and M. Malagodi (University of Pavia), directors of the laboratories of the Violin Museum of Cremona.
-He also closely studied the technique of ‘Cremonese’ forma interna construction of the present-day modern quartet under the direction of Maestro Luca Primon with an internship in the workshop of Maestro Alessandro Voltini.
+There he improved his knowledge of acoustical physics and materials technology with Professors A. Sarti (Politecnico di Milano) and M. Malagodi (University of Pavia), directors of the laboratories of the Violin Museum in Cremona.
+He also closely studied the ‘Cremonese’ making technique of the modern quartet under the direction of Maestro Luca Primon with an internship in the workshop of Maestro Alessandro Voltini.

-Currently he is preparing for a PhD in Music at the University of Rome La Sapienza with a research project on the historical evolution of the setup of bowed instruments.
+Currently he is preparing for a PhD in Music at the University of Rome La Sapienza with a research project on the Italian Viola da Gamba.